 Destiny is a polymath who worked in the fashion industry prior to her first food-related job.
 Her interest in baking started out as a hobby.
 “On lunch breaks, on holidays, on any occasion, I would bring in a cake, I would bring in a tart.
 I was more interested in food than in the company [where I worked].
 It got to the point where I thought, maybe this isn’t where I belong.”
 This led to her first job in pastry, working at a Milan-headquartered café in Park Slope with an Italian chocolatier.
 “It was my first true immersive experience but I was self-taught.
 I took a couple of courses at the Institute of Culinary Education in Chelsea and I played with the idea of going to culinary school.
 I felt that I could learn faster and spend less money by bypassing that, and that’s what I did.
 I spent about a year with him; he taught me a lot.”

 Destiny’s Kitchen came about during a break between jobs, when one of her closest friends pushed her to bake something she could eat, as she was “the notorious gluten-free vegan in 2013 in New York…it was still kind of taboo.”
-Destiny made a sweet potato peanut butter loaf for her friend, they went around Bushwick (where she was living at the time), and she got her first client.
+Destiny made a sweet potato peanut butter loaf for this friend, together they went around Bushwick (where she was living at the time), and she got her first client.
 “I was like, ‘You want to pay me to make this for you?!’
 I was so shocked but I think New York is a place where people are curious, like they are here in Berlin.”
 They partnered and built the business themselves, landing a big client soon after.
 After a couple of years, her friend and business partner left New York.
 “I also felt like I couldn’t teach myself anything else and I wanted to learn more.
 So we stopped.”

 With Jabo Foods, Destiny has refined her specialty in pastry even further by offering frozen pre-portioned cookie dough made of the best ingredients, so that cafés in town can offer premium handmade freshly baked vegan cookies.
 “I do love baking but the one thing that always bothers me is just sitting in a hot kitchen, forever.
 I thought, how can I get over that part?
 I always did wholesale in New York and I thought, maybe I can do something frozen.
 The whole idea of cookies came to me because it’s my favorite thing to eat in the world.
 How can I play on that?
 Well, I can sell the dough because it’s something easy to bake and I think it’s a very American thing to do.”

-Destiny muses on her twists and turns of her journey to arrive at Jabo Foods, partially attributing it to her background and who she is.
+Destiny muses on the twists and turns of her journey to arrive at Jabo Foods, partially attributing it to her background and who she is.
 “I was not raised to believe that food was something that you could do to sustain yourself, to live off of.
 It was something you do out of desperation, coming from a Nigerian family.
 Or just to feed your family, but it wasn’t a career.”

 “But the longer I did it, the more I realized that there was nothing else that I loved as much.”